canjs/can-connect-signalr/docs/can-connect-signalr.md

         {
         }

-		// Method should take whatever data is required to create public MessageViewModel ItemCreate(...)
+		// Method should take whatever data is required to create an instance public MessageViewModel ItemCreate(...)
         {
             // Any RPC calls to the client related to creation go here